 Asteroid Institute Publishes New Asteroid Deflection Research

-Dr. Sarah Greenstreet’s research collaboration with DIRAC Institute at the University of Washington is published in the journal Icarus.
+Dr. Sarah Greenstreet’s research collaboration with DIRAC Institute at the University of Washington was published in the journal Icarus.

 In 2018, B612 launched the Asteroid Institute Research Fellows program in partnership with the DIRAC Institute at the University of Washington.
-In the two years since launching the program, we have hired emerging scientists in the field and have published several papers in scientific journals highlighting new and groundbreaking asteroid science and research.
+In the two years after it launched the program, Asteroid Institute hired emerging scientists and published several papers in scientific journals highlighting new research in asteroid science.